-In literature, a foil is a character that shows qualities that are in contrast with the qualities of another character with the objective to highlight the traits of the other character.
-The term foil, though generally being applied for a contrasting character, may also be used for any comparison that is drawn to portray a difference between two things.
+In literature, a foil is a character that shows qualities that are in contrast with the qualities of another character.
+The objective is to highlight the traits of the other character.
+The term foil, though generally being applied to a contrasting character, may also be used for any comparison that is drawn to portray a difference between two things.

 “There was no moon, and everything beneath lay in misty darkness: not a light gleamed from any house, far or near all had been extinguished long ago: and those at Wuthering Heights were never visible…”

 The description of Thrushcross Grange, in contrast to the Wuthering Heights, creates a calm and peaceful atmosphere.